mlaug/MysqlMongoMapper/README.md

 MysqlMongoMapper
 ================

-Maps a mysql database into a mongo nosql database with a simple xml configuration
+Maps a mysql database into a mongo nosql database with a simple xml configuration.

+During the development at lieferando.de (yd yourdelivery GmbH) we investigated in a scalable way to provide json in our API.
+So we decided to materialize all needed data into a mongodb and deliver those documents directly on API calls.
+So all data has been preprocessed and is available instantly.
+Sadly this part of code never exceeded prototype status, so we decided to share it with the community.
+Fell free to use it for any project

 Creating an example
 -------------------